 As a representative of the Fremantle electorate, Josh is focused on protecting and enhancing the things we share, such as universal healthcare, high-quality education, public amenity and infrastructure (like the NBN, Freo Port, and public transport), and our environment, both land and sea.
 He believes that inclusive prosperity will require a focus on reducing inequality and creating jobs at a time when unregulated economic transition puts social and economic inclusion at great risk.

-He is a member of the Joint Standing Committee on Treaties and the Deputy Chair of the Joint Standing Committee on the NBN.
+He is a member of the House of Representatives Economics Committee, the Joint Standing Committee on Treaties and is the Deputy Chair of the Joint Standing Committee on the NBN.